Hire an SEO Agency

 Can a contractor actually do their own SEO?

-Yes, technically.
-Every piece of SEO knowledge is publicly available.
-In practice, consistent execution over 6+ months is where most DIY efforts fail — not because the information was missing, but because running a contracting business left no time for follow-through.
+Yes, on paper.
+Every bit of SEO knowledge is public.
+In practice, steady work over 6+ months is where most DIY tries fail.
+Not because the info was missing, but because running a contracting business left no time for follow-through.

 How many hours per week does DIY SEO actually require?

-For a real result in a competitive Texas market: 10–15 hours per week for the first 3 months (setup, audits, initial content), then 5–10 hours per week ongoing.
-Less than that and you will not outproduce agency-backed competitors.
+For a real result in a tough Texas market: 10–15 hours per week for the first 3 months (setup, audits, first content), then 5–10 hours per week after.
+Less than that and you will not outwork agency-backed rivals.

 What tools do I need for DIY SEO?